 We Know How You Feel!

-We, Pamela and Rondall, know how it feels to have questions and seek answers even when few others seem to be asking the same questions.
+We, Rondall, Pamela and the Contibuting Authors, know how it feels to have questions and seek answers even when few others seem to be asking the same questions.
 We know how if feels to seek beauty and creativity in a church culture that doesn’t.
 We know the struggle of standing for truth when truth is all we have to stand on.

 If you are like us.
 You want to grow closer to God and thus live in the Truth.
 Here we muse on art, faith, culture, and the pedestrian.
 Said another way.
 We muse about life and how to flourish- in an existential sense.
 We question and seek truth.